bhavya-parmar/STT-Lab-6/README.md

 ## Overview

-This project evaluates multiple vulnerability analysis tools using a CWE-based comparison.
+This repository evaluates multiple vulnerability analysis tools using a CWE-based comparison.
 It aims to assess how well different tools detect and report software vulnerabilities, referencing the Common Weakness Enumeration (CWE) framework.

 ## Directory Structure